Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 - You're setting the correct time interval for the query.
 Try expanding the time interval for your query to see if that returns any results.
 - If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `QueryTimeInterval` parameter provided to the query API.
 The intersection of these time intervals may not have any logs.
 To avoid any confusion, it's recommended to remove any time interval in the Kusto query string.
 Use `QueryTimeInterval` explicitly.

-### Troubleshooting server timeouts when executing logs query request
+### Server timeouts when executing logs query request

 Some complex Kusto queries can take a long time to complete and such queries are aborted by the service if they run for more than 3 minutes.
 For such scenarios, the query APIs on `LogsQueryClient`, provide options to